Practical DDD in Golang: Module

 The provided folder structure is a straightforward example of DDD Modules.
 In this structure, there are three Modules:

-, and potentially more.
+access, shopping, and customer, and potentially more.
 Each Module is organized into layers and sublayers,

 and they each serve specific purposes within the application.